-TheWild 4 Whales Foundation was created in November 2016 in order to respond to the increasing desire of our guests to help make a difference and contribute more to conservation and science in the Salish Sea.
+TheWild 4 Whales Foundation was created in November 2016 to respond to the increasing desire of our guests to help make a difference and contribute more to conservation and science in the Salish Sea.
 The Wild 4 Whales Foundation is a not-for-profit organization formed by Eagle Wing Tours owners Brett Soberg and Donald Stewart, with board members Dr. Anna Hall, Brett Soberg, Donald Stewart, Mika Ogilvie and Judi Fitzgerald.
 It’s dedicated to helping whales and all marine wildlife as well as ancestral First Nations lands in the Salish Sea surrounding Victoria BC.
-This is being accomplished through advocacy, education, science and conservation, in partnership with individuals, businesses and other not-for-profits to help us achieve our goals.
+This is being accomplished through advocacy, education, science and conservation, in partnership with individuals, businesses and other not-for-profits.

 FOOD FOR THE WHALES!
 The Pacific Salmon Foundation and its US partner Long Live the Kings in Seattle, Washington, have designed a program of ecosystem research and habitat restoration intended to increase the production of chinook, coho and steelhead in the Salish Sea (Strait of Georgia Strait, Strait of Juan de Fuca and Puget Sound).
 The five-year project will help to improve future fisheries management policy and restore the economic and cultural benefits to communities surrounding the Salish Sea.

 The Center for Whale Research, 43 YEARS OF RESEARCH!
 Today, the center’s mission remains the same—to conduct studies of regional killer whales for the purpose of conserving populations and informing the government and the public of their ecosystem needs.
 CWR is a non-profit [IRS 501(c)(3)] corporation registered with the Attorney General in Washington State.
-CWR funding historically has come from government contracts, other non-profit organizations, and charitable public contributions.
+CWR funding historically has come from government contracts, other non-profit organizations and charitable public contributions.
 Like many organizations these days, CWR is faced with government funding cutbacks.
 As its funding from government agencies declines each year, it looks to the public for more support.
-Since 2013, we’ve faced dramatic reductions in our funding.
-This affects our ability to monitor and protect not only the endangered southern resident killer whales but all killer whales in this area.
-We need your support, now more than ever.
+Since 2013, the center has faced dramatic reductions in funding.
+This affects its ability to monitor and protect not only the endangered southern resident killer whales, but all killer whales in the area.
+The center needs your support, now more than ever.

 1% For the Planet Program